Frequently Asked Questions

-Currently, seventeen states are Help Me Grow affiliates.
-The states are: Alabama, California, Colorado, Connecticut, Delaware, Florida, Iowa, Kentucky, Louisiana, Massachusetts, New Jersey, New York, Oregon, South Carolina, Utah, Washington, West Virginia.
+Currently, 23 states are Help Me Grow affiliates.
+The states are: Alabama, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Iowa, Kentucky, Louisiana, Massachusetts, Michigan, Minnesota, New Jersey, New York, Oregon, Puerto Rico, South Carolina, Utah, Vermont, Washington, West Virginia, and Wyoming.

 23 States and Growing!
 How does a state become a Help Me Grow affiliate?

 We envision a Help Me Grow system in all 50 states.
 States interested in affiliation can contact the Help Me Grow National Center (860-837-6232)for an introductory conversation, and information on options for becoming a member of the Help Me Grow National Network.

 Please visit www.HelpMeGrowNational.org for information about the HMG system and our affiliate network.